-Starting as a punk rock outfit influenced by both British and American styles, they found a strong fan base in the thrash metal genre as that genre was being born in the early 1980s.
-Soon after their debut D.R.I.
-(1984), they shortened their name to D.R.I. and moved to the home of early American Thrash, the San Francisco Bay area.
-The debut was an example of blistering punk rock influenced Thrash Hardcore.
+Starting as a punkrock rock outfit influenced by both British and American styles, they found a strong fan base in the thrash metal genre as that genre was being born in the early 1980s.
+Soon after their debut, Dirty Rotten (1983; both released as EP and then LP), they moved to the home of early American thrash metal, the San Francisco Bay area.
+The debut was an example of blistering punk rock influenced thrash metal with hardcore punk.
 Dealing With It (1986) saw Eric replaced with Felix Griffin and Mikey Offender taking over bass from Johnson.
 It was also their first recording for 'Metal Blade' before 'Roadrunner' got them for Europe on their next effort.

 Josh Pappe saw his debut on bass on the Violent Pacification EP (1984) with the relatively unnoticed 22 Songs following in 1987.
-The appropriately titled follow-up, Crossover (1988), was just that, an album popular in both punk rock and Metal genres, creating a new chapter in the so-called "Hardcore scene" and shifting more attention onto the act's style.
+The appropriately titled follow-up, Crossover (1988), was just that, an album popular in both punk rock and heavy metal genres, creating a new chapter in the so-called "Hardcore Scene" and shifting more attention onto the act's style.

 See Less... ⏫